 Learning From the Past

-Growing up, my family spent many of our summers in Germany – in Stuttgart, Hamburg, and Munich – with our grandparents, aunts, uncles, and cousins there.
-We spent our winters in the United States, on Charles Avenue in the Midway neighborhood of St. Paul, where the houses are built side-by-side in different colors and styles.
+Growing up, my family spent many of our summers in Germany – in mostly in Stuttgart where my father was raised and where my grandparents still lived, but also in Hamburg, and Munich with aunts, uncles, and cousins.
+Our winters were spent in the United States, on Charles Avenue in the Midway neighborhood of St. Paul, where the houses are built side-by-side in different colors and styles.
 With crooked windows, peaked roofs and chimneys like ours.
 Behind each house was a garage.
 Behind each garage was an alley where we collected the things other people left behind.
 Children’s balls and bikes packed away for the winter.
 Steam rose from the sewers and carried with it the stories left behind on the block.

 As a child, we often visited Cologne, Germany and its grand cathedral (the Kölner Dom) on our way north to Hamburg on the train from Stuttgart.
 This is the third-largest cathedral in the world, impressive where it sits in the center of the city just outside of the train station: Construction began on the church in 1248, but, after pausing incomplete for nearly three centuries in 1560, was not completed until 1880.
 The cityscape around it is made almost entirely of modernist buildings from the post-war reconstruction – a brutalist mid-century, cement aesthetic vastly different from the impressive significance of the cathedral; the cathedral had somehow survived through it all.